100454583alumnosuc3m/ALERGEN-PREDICTOR-FROM-ProtTrans/README.md

-# Protein Reader and Predictor 🧬
+# Plant food protein allergenicity predictor. 🧬

-This Python script predicts the class of a protein (allergen or non-allergen) using a previously trained SVM model.
+This Python script predicts the allergenicity of a plant protein using a SVM model trained to distinguish plant proteins that are allergens from those that are not.
+Although focused on plant proteins, the performance of the model in other types of allergens is also good (manuscript submitted)

 The input for the script is a protein embedding generated with ProtTrans (Elnaggar et al, 2022; https://pubmed.ncbi.nlm.nih.gov/34232869/) in HDF5 (.h5) format.
 You can use pre-generated ProtTrans embeddings available at resources such as UniProt (https://www.uniprot.org/help/embeddings) or genereate yours installing that package (https://github.com/agemagician/ProtTrans).
 In the last case, use the "--per_protein 1" option to generate embeddings at the whole-protein level.

 ---